 Medical 3D printing has many applications in various fields.
 A young disabled man suffering from a limb paresis needed a device that would help him grab objects with his hand and perform physical activities.
 Biomedical Engineering student Eliza Wrobel faced the challenge of designing a special rehabilitation orthosis for him.
 She started with making a ceramic mold of patient’s right hand and digitalized it with 3D scanning tools.
 Using CAD software she then designed a light and durable construction with a simple lever mechanism enabling the patient to easily clench and rest his hand.

-With the help of ZMorph 2.0 S hybrid 3D printer Eliza was able to quickly fabricate, improve and finalize a working prototype of her design.
-Desktop machine proved to be a quick, reliable and inexpensive alternative to outsourcing prototyping services based on industrial 3D printers.
+With the help of ZMorph 2.0 S multitool 3D printer Eliza was able to quickly fabricate, improve and finalize a working prototype of her design.
+The desktop machine proved to be a quick, reliable and inexpensive alternative to outsourcing prototyping services based on industrial 3D printers.
 Thanks to the durability of ABS-based 3D parts printed on the ZMorph, the prototype can even be used in a limited capacity by the patient during his physical activities.
 Further works on this student’s idea could soon result in a wide production of custom-made rehabilitation orthosis for patients with a hand paresis and thus significantly improve their everyday life.